 While the volume sales will always be had in the fitness market, Technogym say they have developed their new rowing machine from the outset with the competitive rowing market firmly in mind.
 And you can feel it from the first stroke.

-With a chance to try the machine for myself at Technogym’s headquarters – a stunning glass, wood and chrome cathedral to ‘wellness’ – near Bologna, Italy.
-My first impression was that everything was in the right, reassuringly familiar place.
-None of the funny foot positioning or weird foot stretcher angles that are the usual first stumbling blocks of less diligent manufacturers.
+With a chance to try the machine for myself at Technogym’s headquarters – a stunning glass, wood and chrome cathedral to ‘wellness’ near Bologna, Italy – my first impression was that everything was in the right, reassuringly familiar place.
+None of the funny foot positioning or weird foot stretcher angles that are the usual initial stumbling blocks of less diligent manufacturers.
 The smooth whoosh of the fan provided just the right feel and resistance which could be adjusted using the same drag factor scores we are used to.
 It all feels just right.
 When the screen springs to life, the numbers make sense too.
 500/m split times are as they should be and your scores on this machine will be no worse – or better I am afraid.
 Technogym understand that rowers live and die by their standardised erg scores and so have calibrated their machine to produce scores that are directly comparable to the Concept2.